Frikallo/NWSS-CNC/README.md

 The application's commitment to open standards, cross-platform compatibility, and extensible design ensures it can adapt to evolving manufacturing needs while maintaining compatibility with existing workflows.

-For additional support, updates, and community resources, visit the official NWSS-CNC website and documentation portal.
+For additional support, contact me personally at noahkay13@gmail.com, or open an issue [here](https://github.com/Frikallo/NWSS-CNC/issues) and I will get back to you as soon as possible.

 ---